ahmadalwy3/ahmadalwy3/Advanced-settings.md

 #### `popupFontSize`

-Default: `14px`.
+Default: `unset`.

-A valid CSS font size value to use for the popup panel.
+A valid CSS font size value (`14px`) to use for the popup panel.
 Use if you are unhappy with the default size.

+***

+#### `streamScriptInjectFilters`

+Default: `false`.

+The purpose is to tell uBO to use stream filtering to inject scriptlets where possible.
+If set to `true`, it brings back scriptlet injection through stream filtering as was the default before `1.15.10`.
+A fix has also been added to resolve [uBlockOrigin/uAssets#1492](https://github.com/uBlockOrigin/uAssets/issues/1492), which was the main reason to disable stream filtering-based scriptlets injection in 1.15.10.

 ***